project-palleon/input-looping/README.md

 1. repetitively loads another frame of a specified movie file
 2. on the core's request it provides the last read frame

+## Improvements

+1. allow start/stopping

 ## Installation

-1. install python 3 (I am using version 3.10, I have not tested prior version)
+1. install python 3 (I am using version 3.10, I have not tested prior versions)
 2. install requirements from requirements.txt
 3. start core